 Battle card: A card representing the strategies and tactics your units can use in battle.
-You play Battle cards during chances to play activated abilities and Battle cards, but only during the battle phase.
+You can play Battle cards only during a Pass or Play opportunity.
+Some Battle cards, such as those that prevent damage or reroll dice, can only be played at certain times.
+Please refer to the Pass or Play section for more information.